CodeVA-Curriculum/twine-trail-guide/src/routes/locations/add-audio/+page.md

 ## Adding Ambient Sounds

-To add an ambient sound to your passage, you'll need to add some information about the sound--it's name and url--and then a line to activate the sound.
+To add an ambient sound to your passage, you'll need to add some information about the sound--it's name (if you're [hosting the file locally](/locations/hosting-recordings) and using the downloadable Twine editor) or URL (if you're using [SoundCloud for hosting](/locations/hosting-recordings))--and then a line to activate the sound.
 Here's an example of a Twine passage that sets up an audio file called `rainfall.mp3`:

+:::passage{title="Passage with Ambient Sound Example"}
 ```
 sound.ambient.rainfall.url: 'rainfall.mp3'
 sound.ambient.rainfall.description: 'the sound of falling rain'